aggarwaljuh/Kickstarter_Analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project is to identify what factors contribute to curtain outcomes of those in the kickstarter data set.
+By looking at launch dates and the outcomes we can try to predict when would be the best time to launch a kickstarter for success.
+We can also see what amount of money asked for had the best chance of success.

 ## Analysis and Challenges